 Here’s a quick summary of the different slow cooker liner substitutes:

 Parchment paper and aluminum foil are two common substitutes for slow cooker liners that are found in most kitchens (although I do not recommend using aluminum foil).
-If you want to do away with the liners entirely, you can also coat your crock pot in oil to make it easier to clean later.
+If you want to do away with the liners entirely, you can also coat your crock pot in oil for easy clean-up.

 Table of Contents